Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 But they are very useful to get you thinking about how you might be spending without realizing.

-Spending freezes are basically a longer version of your classic no spend day.
+No spend money challenges (or spending freezes) are basically a longer version of your classic no spend day.
 If a day is 24 hours then a spending freeze is likely to be a week or longer.

 When you commit to a spending freeze you decide on some essential spending categories that you don’t halt spending on.
 And of course the categories that you do.

-Spending freezes are all about getting you back in touch with your money, what is necessary spending and what has become more habitual spending.
+No spend challenges are all about getting you back in touch with your money, what is necessary spending and what has become more habitual spending.

 When I’ve had a 2 week spending freeze before I’ve included groceries in my list of not spending.